 Mikah and Ms. Vik agreed that idea wouldn't fly at all.
 Inger grabbed the conversation again, saying this guy was just a guy with some pictures.
 She was sure Dukes Norris and Leonard had to squash stuff all the time.
 She again suggested they could claim ignorance about how the pictures were obtained and how he got the datapad.
 But she said they could present the artifacts in public and show there was no secret about them.
 Sadly, her idea still didn't explain Norris' people not contacting any museum officials, members of the Government of Rhylanor or the families involved.
 When it was asked if they could just claim the pictures had been on the datapad before they got it, Brian said that could be disproven.
 He also reminded them the datapad could be traced from the people who gave it to Emkir on a given date.
 He added that the file creation data could be faked, but it would support that the picture was taken by the device soon after it was given to Emkir.
 And was put aboard the Hotel California.

 Ultimately, IRIS wanted everyone with Tarulli killed, and Tarulli captured so they could question him and find out who he told?
-At the same time, they were counting on the web of surveillance they were putting down to keep anyone who might have been told about the goods from telling anyone else, or organizing a defensive force.
-IRIS were also creating a diversion, to get the media out of the bay while Norris had a ship in orbit that was going to invent an emergency aboard, in order to create further distraction.
-Once they knew who to take out, they would kill off those who knew too much and claim they were acting on existing underworld activity warrants while the knights explained to Duke Leonard how their crew let the cat out of the bag?
+At the same time, they were counting on a web of surveillance they were putting down to keep anyone who might have been told about the goods from telling anyone else.
+Or organizing a defensive force.
+IRIS were also creating a diversion, to get the media out of the bay while Norris' people had a ship in orbit that was going to invent an emergency aboard, to create further distraction.
+After they knew who to take out, they would kill off those who knew too much and claim they were acting on existing underworld activity warrants while the knights explained to Duke Leonard how their crew let the cat out of the bag?

-Beginning To Plan When it was asked what kind of vehicle IRIS was sending and what gear they could bring, Zach said they were sending a tinted window bus.
-So they could bring and wear anything they could carry that wouldn't weigh them down.
+Beginning To Plan When they asked what kind of vehicle IRIS was sending, and what gear they could bring, Zach said they were sending a tinted window bus.
+So they could bring and wear anything they could carry that wouldn't weigh them down too much.
 As the others started to look at their own personal equipment and realized they had to come up with a plan of attack to tell to IRIS, Zach said he had to call Tarulli and set up the meeting, so he cut the comms.
-When he answered Zach's call, Tarulli asked how the second meeting went, with a bit of a negative tone.
+When he answered Zach's call, Tarulli asked how the second meeting went, with the hint of an insulted tone.
 Zach said the meeting didn't go well at all, so he wanted to cut a deal.
-When Tarulli asked how much Zach wanted, the merchant said Tarulli had offered him KCr 40 for the other stuff, and his client wanted KCr 70 for the gown.
-So he offered to meet Tarulli at KCr 55 for the other items.
+Tarulli asked how much Zach wanted and the merchant reminded Tarulli he'd offered KCr 40 for the other stuff, and his client wanted KCr 70 for the gown.
+So, he offered to meet Tarulli at KCr 55 for the other items.
 Tarulli asked, "And what about for the dress?
 KCr 40?"
 Zach protested that the offer was low, knowing he couldn't just give the stuff away or Tarulli would know something was wrong.

 Tarulli challenged him to give a price and Zach asked KCr 55 for each, for a total of KCr 110.
 Tarulli countered with KCr 100.
-Wondering how hard he could even push against how hard he had to appear, Zach tried to push KCr 105 and Tarulli agreed.
-And as he did, Tarulli's demeanor changed, and he appeared more relaxed and open again.
-With that, Zach asked for an hour to get the goods so they could meet.
+Wondering "how hard he could even push" against "how hard he had to appear", Zach tried to push KCr 105 and Tarulli agreed.
+When he did, Tarulli's demeanor changed and he appeared more relaxed and open again.
+Happier, Zach asked for an hour to get the goods so they could meet.
 Tarulli easily agreed, and even offered to meet Zach at his choice of location.
 Surprised, Zach considered where to meet?
 He knew they couldn't do it at the berth, with their relationship with the port shaky and having the reporters still hanging around.
 He considered calling the guy he'd spoken to about renting warehouse space but realized that would take much more than an hour's time.
 "Besides", he thought to himself, "there would go that deposit!" as if that was what was important at the moment.

 As Zach started hedging, Tarulli decided to offer up a warehouse he had as the meeting point, because he knew there were too many reporters at their berth too.
 The faster the deal appeared to be moving, the happier Tarulli was.
 Zach agreed and got the address, and again hedged as he said he should be able to make a meeting in an hour, and be sure his contact could be there too.
 This surprised Tarulli, and he asked to be sure, that Zach planned to bring the owner of the goods to the warehouse?
-When Zach said he planned to bring their agent, Tarulli said he could deal with that because this suggested to him that there was even less planning in this so less chance of a double cross.
-It also added a greater chance of mistakes...
+When Zach said he planned to bring their agent, Tarulli said he could deal with that because it suggested there was even less planning in this, so less chance of a double cross.
+It also added a greater chance of mistakes he could take advantage of...
 When Zach offered to do the meet with the owner off site if they were willing to wait, Tarulli considered how much easier it would be but didn't like the delay.
 He was also concerned that the authorities might notice something happening in the open.
 So he told Zach it was ok to bring the contact with him.

-With that, the call ended as they agreed they'd see each other in an hour.
+With that, the call ended and they agreed to meet in an hour.
 Zach then called the others to work out the plan and resolve the last details.
-As they were considering their situation back at the berth, Zimzod wondered if the dye packs might be useful in the circumstances.
-But as he tried to plan to use them, he saw they wouldn't be of any value.
+Considering their situation back at the berth, Zimzod wondered if the dye packs might be useful in the circumstances.
+But as he tried to figure how to use them, he saw they wouldn't be helpful.
 At the same time, Aali was finally getting answers from Brian as Mikah's comms went off.
-As Mikah answered, Zach explained the situation and volunteered Zimzod to put on his executive armor and join Zach in going into the warehouse.
-Zimzod had no issues with that, so there was no fight on that score.
-As Brian blew Aali's mind with the full details on the situation, Zach Mikah and Zimzod were discussing the details and getting ready to form a plan.
+Mikah answered and Zach explained the situation, volunteering Zimzod to put on his executive armor and join Zach in going into the warehouse.
+Zimzod had no issues with that so there wasn't a fight on that score.
+As Brian blew Aali's mind with the full details on the situation, Zach, Mikah and Zimzod talked over the details and got ready to form a plan.
 Zach thought Zimzod could armor up and get a box to put his weapons and Zach's gear into.
-In the meantime, he wanted to call IRIS, to send their taxi driver to pick up Zimzod and get Zach.
+In addition, he wanted to call IRIS, to send their taxi driver to pick up Zimzod and get Zach.

-Aiden suggested they just claim they were cataloging artifacts for an exhibit to be opened up in Rhylanor, as a surprise gift to the system's people.
-This got some support until Aali put the final nail in the coffins about to be filled.
+Desperate, and forgetting the earlier conversation, Aiden suggested they for an exhibit to be opened up in Rhylanor, as a surprise gift to the system's people.
+This got some support as people thought he had a new angle, but the same issue came up and Aali put the final nail in the coffins about to be filled.
 Having recovered enough to act, she told the crew that she'd seen a lot of coverage of the story of the Quasar Viper.
 She explained to those who did not know, or forgot, that when Duke Norris returned in 1108, he returned with 'only' the warrant and nothing else.
 She recounted coverage of multiple people from the Duke's 'expedition' who stated that was all they could risk recovering from the wreck, which was subsequently destroyed.
 Aali pointed out that this was why no one had been able to mount an expedition to find the Viper and prove the Duke lied.